BEACON Executive Committee

 8.0 BYLAW ADOPTION AND AMENDMENTS

 A two-thirds majority of the BEACON Board of Directors shall be required to adopt these bylaws and any amendments to these bylaws.
-SAC may recommend bylaw amendments to the BEACON Board of Directors.
+The Executive Committee may recommend bylaw amendments to the BEACON Board of Directors.